christinefeng/design-tools/_aframe/part07.md

 > Download [Argon4](http://argonjs.io/argon-app) and the [Tutorial Source Code](https://github.com/argonjs/design-aids/tree/gh-pages/code). <br> This tutorial uses the *geolocation* and *resources* directories.<br> **[Demo in Argon4](https://github.com/argonjs/design-aids/tree/gh-pages/code/geolocation/)**

-Key features of augmented reality include 1. the ability of associating data objects with places in the world and 2. displaying those objects at those places.
+Key features of augmented reality include:
+1. the ability of associating data objects with places in the world
+2. displaying those objects at those places

 The `<ar-geopose>` primitive is Argon-aframe's way of locating objects in physical space (of the planet).
 The `<ar-geopose>` primitive creates an entity with a `referenceframe` component.
 This component defines the position and/or rotation of the entity by an LLA (longitude, latitude, altitude), so you can locate your object anywhere on the earth relatively accurately by using this tag.